Special Track on Physically Grounded AI (PGAI)

 Papers will either describe related research or clearly explain how the work addresses problems in physically embodied agents, opportunities, or issues underlying such systems.
 Relevant topics include the following:

 - Activity Recognition

 - Machine Learning applied to robotics, vision, and other activities grounded in the real world

 - Machine Learning for control and decision making

 - Odest Chadwicke Jenkins (Brown University)

-The Special Track on Physically Grounded AI call for papers is also available as a printable PDF document
+The Special Track on Physically Grounded AI call for papers is available as a printable PDF document and also in html.